downace/go-print-server/README.md

 ## Server API

-> Currently, API is very limited, just allowing to list printers and print PDF files without any options.
+> Currently, API is very limited, just allowing to list printers and print files/urls without any options.
 > Feel free to file an issue if you need more features or options.

 - `GET /printers` - get list of available printers